Everyday Healthy Recipes

 • Balsamic vinegar adds more depth of flavour.

-• Lemon juice as well as zest for a burst of citrus.
+• Lemon juice and zest for a burst of citrus.

-• Vegetable oil: use rapeseed or another good quality vegetable oil (I recommend cold-pressed).
+• Vegetable/olive oil: use rapeseed or another good quality vegetable oil (I recommend cold-pressed).
+If using olive oil choose a mild tasting variety.

 • A pinch of salt and pepper helps bring all the flavours together.